 3. Land Your First Job

-With thousands of airlines operating within the UK – and internationally – you’re spoiled for choice.
+With dozens of airlines operating within the UK – and internationally – you'll be spoilt for choice; especially handy if you don't like the uniform!
 Some of the biggest airlines in the UK include:

 - British Airways